ParallelTask/dinoloop/CONTRIBUTING.md

   * Make the required updates.
   * Rebase your branch on `dinoloop:development@latest` and force push to GitHub repository (this will update your Pull Request)
 7. Once changes are approved
-* Go ahead and merge your changes:
+* Go ahead and merge your changes to `dinoloop:development`:
   * git checkout `development`
   * git pull `development`
   * Rebase your branch on `development@latest` (solve conflicts if any)